advaitpathak21/Recscan/README.md

 # Recscan
-Created a scanning and enumeration tool for finding the subdomains of any site.
+Created a scanning and enumeration tool (Kali) for finding the subdomains of any site.
 This tool is written in bash.
 Using already present tools like the assetfinder [], amass [], httprobe [].
 Assetfinder and amass list all the subdomains.